 Managing multiple Help Centers

-Choose to see Help Center and Collections in the table view of the All Articles page, using the Display columns picker.
+Choose to see Help Center and collections in the table view in Knowledge > Content using the Display columns picker.

 Article Settings and Collections

-You'll see which Help Centers and collections an article belongs to in the Article Editor.
-Clicking on this link allows you to manage the Settings.
+You'll see which Help Centers and collections an article belongs to in the article editor "Details" panel under the Help Center section.

-From the Settings view, you can add an article to one or more Help Centers and collections.
+From the article editor you can choose to add an article to one or more Help Centers and collections.

 Note:

-An article can also be added to a collection from the Collections view.
+An article can also be added to a collection from the Collections page.

 The diagram below highlights that collections must belong to a single Help Center.
 Whereas, articles can be associated with one or more Help Centers.